Prematurity

 The normal length of pregnancy is 37 to 41 weeks.
 Postmaturity is a word used to describe babies born after 42 weeks.
 Very few babies are born at 42 weeks or later.
 Other terms often used to describe these late births include post-term, postmaturity, prolonged pregnancy, and post-dates pregnancy.

 Polycythemia vera is a serious, but very rare blood disorder in children.
-Read on to learn about causes, symptoms, diagnosis, treatment, and more.
+Learn about causes, symptoms, diagnosis, and treatment.

 When your baby is in the NICU, your main concern is getting them healthy and home.
 That means feeding your baby and having them gain weight.
 But feeding babies in the NICU is quite different from feeding healthy babies.
 Here’s what you need to know.